TRANSITION FROM EARLY ACCESS

 Transition Meeting

-The transition meeting must be held in conjunction with an initial, periodic, or annual IFSP meeting and include all required meeting participants.
+The transition meeting must be held in conjunction with an initial, periodic, or annual or modification IFSP meeting and include all required meeting participants.
 Transition meetings must be held in settings and at times that are convenient for the family and in the native language of the family or other mode of communication used by the family unless it is clearly not feasible to do so.
 Families must be given written notice of the meeting early enough before the date of the meeting to ensure that they will be able to attend.

 Teams will update the transition plan to reflect discussions, steps and services that have been completed and/or identify additional steps needed to ensure a smooth transition.